afsec/cellular-js/README.md

 mv -v showpage ./src/js/states/
 ./build.sh
 ```
-CAUTION: Don't use the `state` in you state name.
+CAUTION: Don't use `state` in you state name.

 ### 2. Call your current state(ShowPage) from previous state(InitialState)